 - Jesus sent out the disciples saying: “ 9 Provide neither gold nor silver nor copper in your money belts, 10 nor bag for your journey, nor two tunics, nor sandals, nor staffs; for a worker is worthy of his food.”
 Matthew 10:9-10.

 - Only God can provide exactly what we need, when we need it.

-- This ministry is not about “fixing” what is wrong with our participants.
-CWJC is about change and we want to empower our participants to make the changes necessary to reach their goals.
-We believe that each person has the capacity for change and growth by way of the Holy Spirit which requires us to focus on their resources: talents, goals, and experiences.
-Nevertheless, CWJC is NOT a Deficit-Based ministry that focuses on problems and weaknesses.
-We are a Strength-Based ministry that focuses on the person’s resources that will guide them to achieve their goals.
-We will always seek the Lord in prayer in regard to enacting a Strength-Based strategy.
+- CWJC Golden Triangle seeks the Lord in prayer to enact a Strength-Based Ministry approach to empower participants to make the changes necessary to reach their goals.
+We believe that each person has the capacity for change and growth by way of the Holy Spirit which requires us to focus on their resources: Talents, goals, and experiences.

-- This may be facilitated via the classroom environment and/or the Christian Friendships.
+- “Walking alongside” may be facilitated via the classroom environment and/or the Christian Friendships.
 A Mentor/Christian Friend is a volunteer who is paired with a participant to offer one-on-one encouragement, prayer and friendship.